-Man made diamonds, just like natural diamonds have unique ‘inclusions’ like tiny internal flaws, the same types found in diamonds from mines.
+Man made diamonds, just like natural diamonds, may have unique ‘inclusions’ like tiny internal flaws.
 These could be fractures, feathers, clouds or pinpoints anywhere on the diamond.

 So, while processing, the cutters will always aim to minimize the appearance of inclusions, cutting the diamond with precise symmetry so that light is reflected brilliantly.
 Both the diamonds are cut and polished using the same tools and scales.

 When the product is exact same, has the same shine, is certified by gem labs for 4Cs, costs 30% less and allows customer to make their own choice, then how can a lab diamond be tacky?